Cycling: Exercise

 The physical exercise gained from cycling is generally linked with increased health and well-being.
-According to the World Health Organization (WHO), physical inactivity is second only to tobacco smoking as a health risk in developed countries, and is associated with 20-30% increased risk of various cancers, heart disease, and diabetes and tens of billions of dollars of healthcare costs.
+According to the World Health Organization (WHO), physical inactivity is second only to tobacco smoking as a health risk in developed countries, and is associated with 20–30% increased risk of various cancers, heart disease, and diabetes and tens of billions of dollars of healthcare costs.
 The WHO's 2009 report suggests that increasing physical activity is a public health "best buy", and that cycling is a "highly suitable activity" for this purpose.
 The charity Sustrans reports that investment in cycling provision can give a 20:1 return from health and other benefits.
 It has been estimated that, on average, approximately 20 life-years are gained from the health benefits of road bicycling for every life-year lost through injury.

 Bicycles are often used by people seeking to improve their fitness and cardiovascular health.
+As a form of cardiovascular exercise, it also improves blood circulation and works many muscles in the body.
 Recent studies on the use of cycling for commutes have shown that it reduces the risk of cardiovascular outcomes by 11%, with slightly more risk reduction in women than in men.
 In addition, cycling is especially helpful for those with arthritis of the lower limbs who are unable to pursue sports that cause impact to the knees and other joints.
 Since cycling can be used for the practical purpose of transportation, there can be less need for self-discipline to exercise.

 Cycling while seated is a relatively non-weight bearing exercise that, like swimming, does little to promote bone density.
 Cycling up and out of the saddle, on the other hand, does a better job by transferring more of the rider's body weight to the legs.
 However, excessive cycling while standing can cause knee damage It used to be thought that cycling while standing was less energy efficient, but recent research has proven this not to be true.
 Other than air resistance, there is no wasted energy from cycling while standing, if it is done correctly.